MicrosoftDocs/visualstudio-docs/subscriptions/vs-alternate-identity.md

 In Azure, we check your Visual Studio subscription status when you activate your [monthly Azure credit](https://azure.microsoft.com/pricing/member-offers/credit-for-visual-studio-subscribers/) that is a subscriber benefit.

-Within the [Visual Studio subscriber portal](https://my.visualstudio.com?wt.mc_id=o~msft~docs), you may be able to add an **alternate identity**--in addition to the identity you used during activation.
-Today we allow you to add an alternate identity if you used a Microsoft account to activate your subscription.
+Within the [Visual Studio subscriber portal](https://my.visualstudio.com?wt.mc_id=o~msft~docs), you may be able to add an **alternate identity** -- in addition to the identity you used during activation.
+Today, we allow you to add an alternate identity if you used a Microsoft account to activate your subscription.
 This way you can also add a work or school account (which you use when logging into Visual Studio, Office 365, or your corporate or school network), allowing you to access VSTS using both your personal account and your work or school account.

 ## How to add an alternate identity to your Visual Studio subscription